jshvarts/todoapp/README.md

   generatable via this graph, and care should be taken to reduce creation of logical objects within other logical objects as much as possible.
 This eases testing.
+* Every object, with the exception of System-Created objects, should be generated via dagger with construction time injection.